Configuring OAuth Authentication

 solace(configure/authentication/oauth-profile)# no shutdown

-To specify a default provider, enter the following command:
+To specify a default profile, enter the following command:

 solace(configure/authentication)# oauth-profile-default <profile-name>